w8r/Leaflet.Path.Transform/Readme.md

 * **`options.rotateHandleOptions`** - **<[Polyline_options](http://leafletjs.com/reference.html#polyline-options)>** - rotation handle line styles
 * **`options.handleLength`** - **Number** - Length of the rotation handle in pixels.
 Defaults to 20.

+**Handles**

+For the corner and rotation handles plugin provides 2 classes:
+`L.PathTransform.Handle` and `L.PathTransform.RotateHandle`, they are derived from `L.CircleMarker` and you can adjust them as you want.
+Also you can use some other compatible marker types by providing respective constructors through `options.handleClass` and `options.rotateHandleClass`.

+**Cursors:**

+Handler assigns `resize` cursors to handles.
+You can override that by setting `options.handlerOptions.setCursor` and `options.rotateHandleOptions.setCursor` to `false`

 ### Events